Mass Gatherings/Special Events

 Topic Collection: Mass Gatherings/Special Events

 Thousands of pre-planned mass gatherings and special events (e.g., sporting events, festivals, conventions, visits by dignitaries) occur each year across the country and abroad.
 Unfortunately, in today’s environment, special events attended by large numbers of people may be considered as terrorist targets due to large concentrations of crowds, the symbolic nature of the event, high-profile attendees, and increased media attention.
 Extreme weather events such as heat and storms can also quickly turn a mass gathering into a mass casualty event.
-The COVID-19 pandemic has added another layer of infectious disease risk to mass gatherings.
+Mass gatherings also pose a risk for infectious disease outbreaks or may be held during an outbreak requiring adaptations or restrictions.
 Large concentrations of people may overwhelm the healthcare capacity in a given area, particularly when alcohol or drugs are present.
 Finally, surging crowds (which may be induced by panic) can cause trampling or suffocation events.
 It is for these reasons that local, state, and federal authorities should anticipate the public health and medical issues presented by mass gatherings and prepare adequately for a range of response operations.
 Using incident management systems for planning and operating these events as “planned emergencies” allows a rapid transition to emergency response should an incident occur.

 Each resource in this Topic Collection is placed into one or more of the following categories (click on the category name to be taken directly to that set of resources).
 Resources marked with an asterisk (*) appear in more than one category.